OscarB89/MyPortfolio/Week1.md

 **Technical:**
-- I'd love to improve my understanding of more Ruby syntax, in order to write code quicker
+- I'd love to improve my understanding of more Ruby/RSpec syntax
-- I often received syntax errors during testing due to rushing to write code, so taking more care is something I'll be more aware of moving forward
-- I'd consider some of the structures for shared classes that could be incorporated into modules, I found this really great for refactoring and it's something I wish I'd known at the start of the week!

 **Personal:**
 - I'd be stricter with timekeeping and taking breaks
-- I'd make sure to agree with my pairing partner how frequently we'd switch between driver/navigator, to avoid unequal pairing
+- I'd make sure to agree with my pairing partner how frequently we'd switch between driver/navigator